awsdocs/aws-secrets-manager-docs/doc_source/enable-rotation-redshift.md

    Secrets Manager schedules the next rotation when the previous one is complete\.
 Secrets Manager schedules the date by adding the rotation interval \(number of days\) to the actual date of the last rotation\.
 The service chooses the hour within that 24\-hour date window randomly\.
 The minute is also chosen somewhat randomly, but is weighted towards the top of the hour and influenced by a variety of factors that help distribute load\.
 **Note**
 If you use the Lambda function provided by Secrets Manager to alternate between two users, the console uses this template if you choose the second "master secret" option in the next step, then you should set your rotation period to one\-half of your compliance\-specified minimum interval\.
 Secrets Manager retains the old credentials, if not actively used, for one additional rotation cycle, and only invalidates the old credentials after updating the user with a new password after the second rotation\.
 If you modify the rotation function to immediately invalidate the old credentials after the new secret becomes active, then you can extend the rotation interval to your full compliance\-mandated minimum\.
 Leaving the old credentials active for one additional cycle with the `AWSPREVIOUS` staging label provides a "last known good" set of credentials you can use for fast recovery\.
 If something happens to break the current credentials, you can simply move the `AWSCURRENT` staging label to the version with the `AWSPREVIOUS` label\.
 Then your customers should be able to access the resource again\.
-For more information, see [Rotating AWS Secrets Manager Secrets by Alternating Between Two Existing Users](rotating-secrets-two-users.md)\.
+For more information, see [Rotating AWS Secrets Manager secrets by alternating between two existing users](rotating-secrets-two-users.md)\.

 1. Choose one of the following options:
    + **You want to create a new Lambda rotation function**